trailrunningMCR/trailrunningmcr.github.io/aboutme.md

 TrailRunningMCR offer guided runs along trail or fell on the edge of the beautiful Peak District, on the outskirsts of Greater Manchester.

-Based in Marple Bridge, easily accessible by train (Marple station) or car, we have a variety of routes through the countryside taking in the heights, woodlands, farmland and waterways.
+Based in Marple Bridge, easily accessible by train (Marple station) or car, I have a variety of routes through the countryside taking in the heights, woodlands, farmland and waterways.

-Established routes:
+Routes (more to come):
-- Manchester Sunset (approx. 15Km)
+- Manchester Sunset

-(A steady climb lets us take in **the best** view of Manchester at sunset atop this challenging route, before a thrilling downhill winding through the woods back to Marple station.
+(A steady climb lets us take in **the best** view of Manchester at sunset atop this challenging route, before a thrilling downhill section winding through the woods back to Marple station.

+Longer/shorter and hilly/flat routes available for any fitness level.